 Protest, Keratsini, 18.09.19 © Maria Paschalidou 2019

-*** This postdoctoral research is co-funded by Greece and the European Union (European Social Fund-ESF) through the Operational Program "Human Resources Development, Education and Lifelong Learning", in the framework of the "Reinforcement of Postdoctoral Researchers – 2nd circle” (MIS-5033021) act implemented by the State Scholarships Foundation of Greece (IKY).
+*** This postdoctoral research was co-funded by Greece and the European Union (European Social Fund-ESF) through the Operational Program "Human Resources Development, Education and Lifelong Learning", in the framework of the "Reinforcement of Postdoctoral Researchers – 2nd circle” (MIS-5033021) act implemented by the State Scholarships Foundation of Greece (IKY).

 Maria Paschalidou, “Phantasm-agoria of/in crisis.
 Lens-Based Media and collective experience of the political in performing ‘image’ and agora”.
 De Montfort University, Leicester, UK, 2018.
 My doctoral research was completed with the creation of seven different projects, which critically involve phantasmagoria as a complex synthesis of the notions ‘image’/phantasma and agora, and renegotiate the practice of participation connecting the political with poetic language and visuality: Arbitrariness (2012), Symposium (2012), Biography of the Bread (2014), Semiotics of the Phantasma (2014), Semiotics of the Protest (2014), Shining on Traces of Escape (2015), The Bankorgs (2015).